Mar 7, 2020

 ..reached this point.
 The gold-brown-blue sky.
 One cloud formation close to the horizon looks like a long fish.

 Another view of the sky, hills and jungle.
 What a glorious sight it was.
-It was quite silent, there might have birds chirping around which I missed because of my own noises.. blowing the nose and cough.
+It was quite silent, there might have birds chirping around which I missed because of my own noises.. blowing nose and cough.

 This part was quite steep but climbing was easy because of the comfortable grip.
 Its fun t climb such rock faces.
 There were low mounds of dirt held together by grass roots.
 The grass must've been green until November end.